jyecs/spotifymore/README.md

 WiP:
 - Commiting playlist to the spotify account using the API
+- Ability to change the playlist data
+- Menu to see all saved songs
 - Cap API calls to a max of 20 for getting tracks (1000 songs total)
 - (Depends on how much/ little data I have) Call another API to supplement the lack of artist genres
 - Swap displays between playlists